 The Law Student Congress meets several times a year, including at least one in-person meeting at the annual LGBT Bar Lavender Law Conference in the summer and at least two additional phone meetings over the course of the year.
 Regional Chairs are expected to attend these meetings; all other student members of the National LGBT Bar Association are members of the Law Student Congress and may participate in these meetings.

-For more information about the Student Congress, please contact Co-Chairs Emily Walpole and Taylor Carter-DiSanto.
+For more information about the Student Congress, please contact Co-Chairs Emily Hansbarger and Mari Nemec.

 Law Student Congress Board